Bret's Recipe Collection

 salt

-To cook or not to cook: some New York sauces are uncooked, but I find a straight tomato purée to be too thin.
-I also think the seasonings marry better with a little heat.
-So then the goal is to reduce moisture and concentrate flavors without over-cooking, and we’ll want to maximize the surface area by using a large pot or wide deep-sided skillet.
+To cook or not to cook: some New York sauces are uncooked, but I find a raw tomato purée to be too thin.
+I prefer the brightness of minimally-processed tomatoes, but I also think the seasonings marry better with a little heat.
+Our goal, then, is to reduce moisture and concentrate flavors without over-cooking, so we’ll want to maximize the surface area by using a large pot or wide, deep-sided skillet.

 Process tomatoes and juice through blender or food processor until puréed.
-(Strain seeds for smoother texture, if you like.)
-Grate garlic, crush fennel and carraway, and measure out the dry herbs.
+Grate garlic, crush fennel and carraway, and measure out the dry herbs before starting the cooking.

 Add tomato purée, brown sugar, bay leaves, and a pinch of salt.
 Bring to a simmer, then reduce heat to lowest setting (bubbles should barely break the surface).
 Cook uncovered for about 45 minutes, stirring occasionally.
 Adjust seasoning to taste, though we should err on the side of slightly under-salted.
 Remove bay leaves.